vitor-risso/vitor-risso/README.md

 -->

 <p align="left">
-  I'm mechatronic student from technical high school of unicamp, I currently work with frontend applications with Reactjs and sometimes I make some projects with node using puppeteer
+  I'm mechatronic student from technical high school of unicamp, I currently work with frontend applications with Reactjs and sometimes I make some projects with node using puppeteer.
+And recently i started to creat API Rest with nodejs
 </p>